Sonnet 59

 But denizens of dark do fear the light

-Of passion that is truly heaven blessed,
+Of fervor that is truly heaven blessed,

 And surely as a torch allays the night,

-For love’s enduring flame burns ever on;
+For love’s enduring flame burns ever on—

 Lust rages at the moon, and then is gone.